 The Society of the Cincinnati offers a range of employment and volunteer opportunities to people with a commitment to the memory of the American Revolution.
-Current openings are listed below.
+Current openings are listed below; click on a link to view the full job announcement and how to apply.
 Employment and volunteer opportunities change frequently.

 The work of the Society is enhanced each year by the assistance of energetic interns, who contribute to our programs while gaining professional experience in the field.
 We welcome inquiries from students at various levels who are interested in internships in our museum, library, and education programs.
 Intern projects vary depending on a student’s interests and the needs of the staff, but possible projects include research for upcoming exhibitions, digitizing collection materials, creating finding aids, developing new public programs, and creating classroom resources.

 Emily Schulz Parsons